APF Volunteer Program

 The most effective way for us to communicate with volunteer applicants and our current volunteers is with online services and email.
 For this reason, we have moved our application process online along with all of our volunteer scheduling.

 Using email and online scheduling saves money on postage and printing costs and helps to keep our program viable and efficient.
 For this reason, we require that all volunteers have online access and a current email address.
-(Some exceptions will be considered, please contact the Community Engagement Manager to discuss).
+(Some exceptions will be considered, please contact the Volunteer Manager to discuss).

 Is there an age requirement to volunteer?